Thursday, February 14, 2013

 And it is just around the corner from the Burger King.
 We didn't stop at the BK, instead we caught the ferry over to Devonport.
 That was about a 40 minute ride, one way.
 We had a very nice view of the Auckland skyline from the boat.
 At the right in the picture is our ship, the Diamond Princess.

 Devonport is a pretty little town.
 Its most prominent feature is a hill named Mount Victoria pictured below on the left.
 Of course mountains are meant to be climbed and Mrs. Jim and I did that.
-On the left, above, I am standing at the top.
+On the right, above, I am standing at the top.
 Up there are a weather radar and an old bunker left there from WWII.

 While we were up there an older man and his dog arrived, both having climbed the hill.
-The man told us that he had originally live in Scotland, quite a few years back had come to New Zealand to visit his sister, and then just stayed.
+The man told us that he had originally lived in Scotland, quite a few years back had come to New Zealand to visit his sister, and then just stayed.
 He was a sheep shearer in Scotland and also did that in NZ.
 But he had to learn to shear them the New Zealand way.
 We talked with him for about half an hour and must have picked his brain dry.

 What is a Ute?
 A ute is a pickup truck that uses a car body (Ford example).
 The green one above is a modern Volkswagen Golf vehicle with a ute body.
 In the states the Chevy El Camino and the Ford Ranchero pickups (New Zealand and Australia called those utes) are U.S. models that you might remember.